 How to Install JDK?

-Many people have the question, JDK or JRE?
+Do many people have the question, JDK or JRE?
 So let us look at what each is used for.
 Java Runtime Environment (JRE) is required for running programs of Java, whereas JDK is required for writing and running the programs.
 JDK is a development kit containing JRE and the development tools (debugger and compiler) needed for getting a program output in Java.
-Simply put, JRE happens to be a subset of JDK, that is, it is included in JDK.
+Simply put, JRE happens to be a subset of JDK; that is, it is included in JDK.
 Therefore, we will need to install JDK to write and run programs.

 Installation Prerequisites of JDK

 JDK has bare minimum requirements for disk space and RAM for the 64-bit Windows platform.
 It requires around 800 MB disk space to install JDK, as JRE also gets installed along with it.
 JDK requires 128 MB of memory space to run JDK successfully.
 This is the minimum RAM required for running basic and small programs, but as the size of an application increases, the memory requirement also increases for the application to run smoothly.

 Step by Step Installation Of JDK

 Before installing the latest JDK version, it is recommended to check our systems for any old JDK versions and uninstall them.
 Though we can have more than one JDK, it is easier to set paths and to work with just the latest one.

 Step 1: Download JDK from the Site

 - Go to the Oracle site and open the Java SE download page.
 Under the latest version of Java Platform, Standard Edition, click on the JDK download button.

 Next, click on the Accept License Agreement button and choose your version of Java for Windows (32-bit or 64-bit) to proceed with downloading the JDK executable file.